cnrancher/docs/content/rke/v0.1.x/cn/managing-clusters/_index.md

 This command does the following to each node in the `cluster.yml`:

-- Remove the Kubernetes services deployed on it
+- Remove the Kubernetes component deployed on it
+  - `etcd`
+  - `kube-apiserver`
+  - `kube-controller-manager`
+  - `kubelet`
+  - `kube-proxy`
+  - `nginx-proxy`

+> **Note:** Pods are not removed from the nodes.
+If the node is re-used, the pods will automatically be removed when the new Kubernetes cluster is created.

 - Clean each host from the directories left by the services:
   - /etc/kubernetes/ssl
   - /var/lib/etcd